rawnly/gist.nvim/README.md

 ## Usage

-To create a gist from the current file, use the `:GistCreate` command in Neovim.
+To create a gist from the current file, use the `:GistCreateFromFile` command in Neovim.
 The plugin will prompt you for a description and whether the gist should be private or public (depending on the platform).

 ```vim
   :GistCreate [description] [public=true]
 ```

-- `:GistCreate` will create the gist from the current selection
+- `:GistCreate` will create the gist from the current selection or the entire buffer if no selection is made
 - `:GistCreateFromFile` will create the gist from the current file

 Both commands accept the same options: `[description=]` and `[public=true]`